 Web optimization is a process used to maximize the number of visitor “conversions.”
 On an ecommerce website, a conversion is a sale, but conversions include any visitor action promoted on the site, such as filling out a Request for Quote form, sending an email or making a phone call to the company.

-We have a 38 point evaluation model that examines 9 aspects of a site’s components, and in this new series, we’ll delve into some of the factors we look at to optimize a website.
+We have a 38 point evaluation model that examines 9 aspects of a site’s components, and in this new series, we’ll delve into some of the factors we look at for an optimized website design.

 In most cases, a visitor enters the site on the Home Page.
 For new visitors, this page is their first introduction to your company and making a good first impression is critical.
 Web users make decisions at lightning speed, so you only have a few seconds to convince them not to click away to someone else.